krusynth/digitalpolicy/content/_policies/hiring.md

   * the older format is a stand-alone resume typically 5 pages in length with the ECQs as an attached 5-page document with narratives explaining competency in each specific area.
   * the [new format](https://www.energy.gov/hc/articles/tips-preparing-resume-based-application) requires the ECQs to be documented as part of the main resume.
 This leads to lots of "keyword-stuffing" of ECQ language into the resume.

+**@WARNING Read the job posting carefully to make sure you understand what is required; failure to submit the documentation in the proper way may lead to the agency rejecting your resume without further review!**
+{:.notes}

 In addition to ECQs, most agencies also require a job-specific set of Mandatory Technical Qualifications (MTQs) to be documented, similar to the ECQs.
 {:MTQs}